keegango/lsqpy/README.md

 We would like our data points to be "close" the line given by the slope and offset we pick.
 To define "close", we measure a residual defined as

-	residual = f(x) - y = slope*x + offset - y
+	residual(x,y) = f(x) - y

 for each point (x,y) in our data.
-Note that when the residual for a point is 0, the line passes through the point ( y = f(x) ).
-Therefore, we should try to choose a slope and offset so that the residual for each point is near zero.

-Since we have multiple points but can only choose slope and offset once, we need to find an expression that combines all the residuals.
-Using the sum of residuals is an intuitive answer but the problem is that residuals as defined are negative when the point falls below the line.
-Because of this, the sum of residuals is not a good metric to use since this expression could be close to zero even if the line is not a good fit.

-A solution is to instead sum the squares of the residuals.
-Squares are always non-negative so both positive and negative residuals contribute a positive amount to the sum.
-This means that when the sum is small, we are assured that the residuals are also small, and not just cancelling each other out.

-To find the best solution we will find the slope and offset that minimize
+Note that when the residual is small in magnitude the value of f(x) is close to y which means the line passes near the point.
+To account for the residual across multiple points we sum the squares of the residuals to obtain

-	total_residual_sq = sum of square(slope*x+offset - y) for each point (x,y)
+	total_residual_sq = sum of square(residual(x,y)) for each point (x,y)

-This is now a least-squares problem, so we can go ahead and solve it with lsqpy.

-### Code
+The values we want for slope and offset will be the ones that minimize total_residual_sq.

+We can now use lsqpy to solve this problem.
 The [code](https://github.com/keegango/lsqpy/blob/master/examples/simple_linreg/simple_linreg.py "linreg code") for this example is shown below (with the plotting omitted):

 	# Import lsqpy
 	from lsqpy import Variable,sum_sq,minimize